DFE-Digital/register-trainee-teachers/app/views/api_docs/reference/v0.1/_reference.md

         string
       </p>
       <p class="govuk-body">
-        The start date of a trainee's postgraduate teaching apprenticeship.
+        The start date of a trainee’s postgraduate teaching apprenticeship.
 Dates should be in ISO 8601 format.
       </p>
       <p class="govuk-body">
         Example: <code>2024-03-11</code>